NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

 ### About FastEddy

-FastEddy is a large-eddy simulation (LES) model developed by the Research Applications Laboratory (RAL) at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado, USA.
+FastEddy is a large-eddy simulation (LES) model developed by the Research Applications Laboratory (RAL) here at NCAR.
 The fundamental premise of FastEddy model development is to leverage the accelerated and more power efficient computing capacity of graphics processing units (GPU)s to enable not only more widespread use of LES in research activities but also to pursue the adoption of microscale and multiscale, turbulence-resolving, atmospheric boundary layer modeling into local scale weather prediction or actionable science and engineering applications.

 ### Containerization approach